oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 be used in the unprotected header and its value MUST be an array of base64url-encoded Type Metadata documents as defined in this specification.
-Multiple documents MAY be included for providing a whole chain of types to the consuming application (see (#extending-type-metadata)).
+Multiple documents MAY be included for providing a whole chain of types to the Consumer (see (#extending-type-metadata)).

-A consuming application of a credential MAY use the documents in the `vctm` array instead of retrieving the respective Type Metadata elsewhere as follows:
+A Consumer of a credential MAY use the documents in the `vctm` array instead of retrieving the respective Type Metadata elsewhere as follows:

- * When resolving a `vct` in a credential, the consuming application MUST ensure that the `vct` claim in the credential matches the one in the Type Metadata document, and it MUST verify the integrity of the Type Metadata document as defined in (#document-integrity).
-The consuming application MUST NOT use the Type Metadata if no hash for integrity protection was provided in `vct#integrity`.
+ * When resolving a `vct` in a credential, the Consumer MUST ensure that the `vct` claim in the credential matches the one in the Type Metadata document, and it MUST verify the integrity of the Type Metadata document as defined in (#document-integrity).
+The Consumer MUST NOT use the Type Metadata if no hash for integrity protection was provided in `vct#integrity`.
- * When resolving an `extends` property in a Type Metadata document, the consuming application MUST ensure that the value of the `extends` property in the Type Metadata document matches that of the `vct` in the Type Metadata document, and it MUST verify the integrity of the Type Metadata document as defined in
+ * When resolving an `extends` property in a Type Metadata document, the Consumer MUST ensure that the value of the `extends` property in the
+   Type Metadata document matches that of the `vct` in the Type Metadata document, and it MUST verify the integrity of the Type Metadata document as defined in
    (#document-integrity).
-The consuming application MUST NOT use the Type Metadata if no hash for integrity protection was provided.
+The Consumer MUST NOT use the Type Metadata if no hash for integrity protection was provided.

 # Document Integrity {#document-integrity}